Beverly Greene (psychologist): Adulthood

 Greene earned her undergraduate degree at New York University in 1973.
 After being denied from Derner the first time she applied, Greene attended the doctoral program in educational psychology at Marquette University before she was diagnosed with a benign brain tumor.
 Later, Greene found out she had a second tumor that required extensive surgery to remove the growth.
 This resulted in Greene withdrawing from her classes.

 She continued on to complete both her masters (1977) and doctorate (1983) in clinical psychology at the Derner Institute of Advanced Psychological Studies, Adelphi University, being one of the only five students of color when she graduated in 1983.
 During her doctorate, Greene worked at Kings County Municipal Hospital Inpatient Child Psychiatry Division in Brooklyn.
 Her mentor, Dorothy Gartner, encouraged Greene to teach courses to other interns.

 Academic career

 Psychiatry

 Greene's first job was working for the New York City Board of Education as a psychologist.
-Later, in 1982, Greene started working at the Inpatient Child Psychiatry Division at Kings County Municipal Hospital in Brooklyn, New Yorkwhere much of the staff was predominantly white.
+Later, in 1982, Greene started working at the Inpatient Child Psychiatry Division at Kings County Municipal Hospital in Brooklyn, New York where much of the staff was predominantly white.
 Many of the clients she served were poor African American children.

 Greene has also owned her own therapeutic practice since 1984.
 As of 2019, she is still practicing clinical psychology at her clinic and teaching at St. Johns University.
 Greene attributes her therapeutic success to her supervisor, William Johnson.
 Through him, Greene learned about the importance of ingraining cultural awareness into the therapeutic approach.
 She also credits Johnson heavily for her writing on the uses of psychodynamic approaches to psychotherapy.